Tracks of Study

 No course used to fulfill any degree requirement may be taken using the “Credit/No Credit” or “Audit” options.
 All degree requirements must be fulfilled with graduate-level standard letter grade courses.

-Master of Engineering students are allotted up to five calendar years after their first registration in the Graduate College to finish the degree.
-However, the M.Eng.ME degree is designed to be able to be completed in as little as 2-3 semesters by full-time candidates.
+M.Eng.ME students are allotted up to five calendar years after their first registration in the Graduate College to finish the degree.
+However, extension of the full-time program beyond 3 semesters would require justification.